 Felipe Zapata is a nom de plume.

-I have since married (third time’s the charm), become a Mexican citizen, built a big home painted red on the outskirts of a Colonial town high in the Sierra and learned español.
+I have since married (2002, third time’s the charm), built a big home painted red (2003) on the outskirts of a Colonial town high in the Sierra, become a Mexican citizen (2005), and learned pretty good español.

-Were I to embrace an organized religion, it would be Buddhism.
+In spite of not being Christian, I heartily support the Judeo-Christian tradition of the West.
+Were I to embrace an organized religion for myself, it would be Buddhism.

 * * * *